CalFresh Active Caseload

 How the Human Services Agency is Performing

-While the CalFresh uptake rate among those who are eligible is difficult to measure with precision, estimates suggest that as many as half of eligible individuals in San Francisco are not yet enrolled in CalFresh.
+CalFresh enrollemnt rates are difficult to measure with precision, but estimates suggest that only half of all San Franciscans eligible for CalFresh benefits are enrolled in the program.
 In 2014, the Affordable Care Act (ACA) expanded eligibility for Medi-Cal health coverage to low-income single adults who were not previously eligible.
 Many newly eligible individuals also qualify for CalFresh, creating new opportunities for HSA to co-enroll clients across the two programs.

+CalFresh enrollment has not expanded as quickly as projected.
 CalFresh active caseload decreased in early FY2016-17 before rebounding in January.
-Prior to September 2016, the monthly caseload had increased steadily for steadily for nearly 2 years.
+Prior to September 2016, the monthly caseload had increased steadily for steadily for about 2 years.
 A number of factors influenced CalFresh caseload growth, including dedicated outreach, partnerships, and healthcare reform.
 Human Services Agency (HSA) has eight employees devoted to outreach and a coalition of community based organizations, convened by the San Francisco Marin Food Bank, is making online applications on behalf of its customer base.
 An additional outreach partner, Code for America, developed GetCalFresh.org, a new and easier way to get information and sign up for benefits by smartphone or tablet.
 Health care reform has increased the Medi-Cal caseload and HSA has strengthened its process for linking these households to CalFresh, when eligible.

 San Francisco recently implemented a two-year federal SNAP Process and Technology Improvement Grant (PTIG) to transform CalFresh customer service.
 PTIG improved customer service by enabling HSA to better track and adjust client assistance, wait-times, office traffic and staffing, and better serve non-English speaking customers.
 These improvements support caseload growth by enabling HSA to more quickly and better serve clients.